carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Value channels and process termination

-Note however that value channels do not affect the process termination.
+Note however that value channels, `Channel.value` , do not affect the process termination.

 To better understand this behaviour compare the previous example with the following one: